 Save rate:

-For shelters, a gross save rate calculation is used:
+A gross save rate calculation is used for individual shelters:

 *Non-Live Outcomes = animals euthanized, euthanized by owner request, died in care, or lost in care